| First Circular Organization International Union of History and

 Ideas and

-Instruments in Social Context
+Instruments in Social Context The organizers encourage all

 scholars to submit fully organized scientific sessions, fully organized